redxaxder/7DRL2023/plans.md

         - the music changes
     - when the player does not have a partner, they cannot gain grace
       - bumping into a matching unpartnered NPC invites them to dance
-        - if your grace is below a threshold, your partner continuously gains IRE
+        - if your grace is below a threshold, your partner continuously gains SUSPICION
       - bumping into anyone else shoves them out of the way
-        - this generates IRE
+        - this generates SUSPICION
   - there is an observation pane
     - it shows what the player knows about the target NPC
     - it has an AI-generated portrait of the NPC? <<<<